Juneau, Alaska Population 2019

-Before it was settled by the Europeans, Juneau served as a fishing area for various tribes that lived in the area for thousands of years before it was officially settled.
-Descendants of these natives still live in the area today and have fought against the government to prevent the development over the area known as Indian Point.
+Before the Europeans settled it, Juneau served as a fishing area for various tribes that lived in the area for thousands of years before it was officially settled.
+Descendants of these natives still live in the city today and have fought against the government to prevent the development over the area known as Indian Point.

-The first recorded contact by Europeans occurred in 1794, although it is believed that Europeans had explored the area prior to this time.
+The first recorded contact by Europeans occurred in 1794, although it is believed that Europeans had explored the area before this time.
 However, Juneau was settled upon its discovery.

 In 1906, whaling and fur trade declines led to the government to move the capital from Sitka to Juneau.
 It was the largest city at the time.
 In 1911, the capitol building was authorized to be built.
 However, there were significant delays and construction did not begin until 1929 and was finished two years later.